sampsyo/cs6120/content/blog/2023-11-02-self/index.md

 <img src="self_example.png"/>

 In this example, point contains a single parent, a number of fields (data fields and method fields).
-One thing to note is that even the assignment operator for fields x and y of a cartesian point (and similarly for a polar point), are impemented as slots.
-As an example, imagine the rho message is passed to a cartesian point.
-After not finding the slot in the cartesian point it will look in the parent, and find rho.
+One thing to note is that even the assignment operator for fields `x` and `y` of a cartesian point (and similarly for a polar point), are impemented as slots.
+As an example, imagine the `rho` message is passed to a cartesian point.
+After not finding the slot in the cartesian point it will look in the parent, and find `rho`.
 It will this clone this method, setting a special "self" slot to the cartesian point.
-Thus, when it looks for x and y it will find them with values 3 and 4 respectively, returning 5.
+Thus, when it looks for `x` and `y` it will find them with values `3` and `4` respectively, returning `5`.

 ## Language Implementation